Leo the Cancer

 Note: Thanks to Lincoln’s Bible, Anne Loo, and Tom Carter.
 Also: new version added the Conways to the list.

 I spent an hour trying to figure out which town in central Jersey he’s from, and the name of his high school—to no avail.
+UPDATE: A reader reports that Leo attended Monroe Township (public) High School.

 I was told of this comment by a source who worked in the same entity, and who asked to remain anonymous.